salah559/Youn-s-/replit.md

 ## Recent Changes
 ### October 2025 - Business Logic Update (2025-10-08 Latest)
 - 🔧 Changed capacity to always be 5 clients per day (removed Friday=3 logic)
-- 🔄 Auto-fill feature: When admin deletes a client, automatically pulls first client from next working day
+- 🔄 Cascade auto-advance: When admin deletes a client, entire queue advances across all days - each person moves one day earlier
 - 🚫 Completed bookings: When client pays or is marked as debt (haircut complete), the spot stays occupied and doesn't get filled by new bookings
 - 👁️ Hidden completed: Completed clients are hidden from public and admin views but still count toward daily capacity
-- 📋 System announcements: Auto-fill actions are logged as system announcements
+- 📋 System announcements: Auto-advance actions are logged as system announcements

 ### October 2025 - Replit Environment Setup (2025-10-08)
 - ✅ Installed Python 3.11 and Node.js 20